awsdocs/aws-net-developer-guide/doc_source/csharp_dynamodb_code_examples.md

 ### Query a table by using batches of PartiQL statements<a name="dynamodb_Scenario_PartiQLBatch_csharp_topic"></a>

-The following code example shows how to query a DynamoDB table by using batches of PartiQL statements\.
+The following code example shows how to:
++ Get a batch of items by running multiple SELECT statements\.
++ Add a batch of items by running multiple INSERT statements\.
++ Update a batch of items by running multiple UPDATE statements\.
++ Delete a batch of items by running multiple DELETE statements\.

 **AWS SDK for \.NET**
  To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/DynamoDB#code-examples)\.